John-McPherson/Python-Essentials-Portfolio-Project/TESTING.md

 17. The error handling in the update_stock function was not working correctly.
 This was fixed in commit [4322610](https://github.com/John-McPherson/Python-Essentials-Portfolio-Project/commit/4322610bf708dea51a12d9cd24ab25fd6b734ed8).

 18. On first load the populate comic list would cause the application to crash as it was trying to get infomation on stock levels that had not been added yet.
+This was fixed in commit [cbf8a06](https://github.com/John-McPherson/Python-Essentials-Portfolio-Project/commit/cbf8a068aa6d05e3d4bee835d114425f611a7920).

-This was fixed in commit [cbf8a06](https://github.com/John-McPherson/Python-Essentials-Portfolio-Project/commit/cbf8a068aa6d05e3d4bee835d114425f611a7920)
+19. Application would crash when adding new book due to incorrect title info being passed to it.
+This was fixed in commit [daf1dc0](https://github.com/John-McPherson/Python-Essentials-Portfolio-Project/commit/daf1dc022dc479aec3455c8cbd16da3059be95cd).

 ## **Known Bugs**